 Perhaps the best way to dress—and feel—like a local is to shop like a local.
-Rather than stuff your suitcase, leave some room—or pack an empty duffel—so you can boutique hop while you’re in California.
+Rather than stuff your suitcase, leave some room—or pack an empty bag—so that you can boutique hop while you’re in California.

-“California style is a confident, beautiful silhouette that is as appropriate on the sand as it is on the street,” says Los Angeles womenswear designer Heidi Merrick.
-Begin with a flattering swimsuit—perhaps a nude bikini from Venice Beach brand Cali Dreaming or a sexy one-piece from the eco-friendly L.A. brand Hot as Hell.
-Cover up with a pullover rash guard by Merrick or a mesh dress from Jade Swim, two made-in-L.A. brands.
+'California style is a confident, beautiful silhouette that is as appropriate on the sand as it is on the street,' says Los Angeles womenswear designer Heidi Merrick.
+Begin with a flattering swimming costume—perhaps a nude bikini from Venice Beach brand Cali Dreaming or a sexy one-piece from the eco-friendly LA brand Hot as Hell.
+Cover up with a pullover rash guard by Merrick or a mesh dress from Jade Swim, two made-in-LA brands.
 The finishing touch?
 A Panama straw hat from Janessa Leoné, another Los Angeles label with a Culver City shop.
-Then, as the sun begins to set, change into a lightweight dress by local designers James Perse or Sugar Candy Mountain, or throw on a pair of sailor pants by Jesse Kamm.
+Then, as the sun begins to set, change into a lightweight dress by local designers James Perse or Sugar Candy Mountain, or throw on a pair of sailor trousers by Jesse Kamm.
 Ward off the evening chill with a cropped sweatshirt by Backbeat Rags.

-Whether meeting friends for brunch, picking up produce at a farmers' market, or visiting a museum, you’ll want outfits that are comfortable yet stylish.
-Blogger Jacey Duprie of Damsel in Dior says, “If you really want to blend in: Wear pants or jeans, not a sundress.
-Also, pack a jacket because it gets chilly in the evening.”
+Whether meeting friends for brunch, picking up produce at a farmers' market or visiting a museum, you’ll want outfits that are comfortable yet stylish.
+Blogger Jacey Duprie of Damsel in Dior says, 'If you really want to blend in wear trousers or jeans, not a sundress.
+Also, pack a jacket because it gets chilly in the evening.'

-Fred Segal in West Hollywood and Elyse Walker in Pacific Palisades are great places to start your shopping adventure in L.A., as is Planet Blue which has seven locations in Southern California.
-Look for local labels like The Great, a womenswear collection by celebrity stylists-turned-designers Emily Current and Meritt Elliott; and Reformation, a line committed to creating feminine silhouettes with sustainable fabrics.
-In San Francisco, visit Hero Shop and The Voyager Shop, as well as the brick-and-mortar outposts of local labels Everlane, the Podolls, and Erica Tanov.
-Tuck a classic clutch from Los Angeles designer—and celebrity favorite—Clare V., and you’ll be good to go.
+Fred Segal in West Hollywood and Elyse Walker in Pacific Palisades are great places to start your shopping adventure in LA, as is Planet Blue which has seven locations in Southern California.
+Look for local labels like The Great, a womenswear collection by celebrity-stylists-turned-designers Emily Current and Meritt Elliott; and Reformation, a line committed to creating feminine silhouettes with sustainable fabrics.
+In San Francisco, visit Hero Shop and The Voyager Shop, as well as the physical branches of local labels Everlane, the Podolls and Erica Tanov.
+Add a classic clutch from Los Angeles designer—and celebrity favourite—Clare V., and you’ll be good to go.

 Dose of denim

-Though originally intended as workwear for farmers and miners in the 1850s, blue jeans were invented in San Francisco and popularized by Hollywood, thanks in large part to James Dean and Marlon Brando.
-“Start with Levi’s denim—they’re headquartered in San Francisco, after all,” says Bay Area blogger Stephanie Nguyen of Sunkissed Steph.
-“Opt for straight-leg jeans, shorts, or an oversize jacket with some on-trend sneakers, like classic black-and-white Vans.
-From there,” she says, “layer in the cool factor with a statement top or standout accessories, like a straw bag or cat-eye sunnies.”
+Though originally intended as workwear for farmers and miners in the 1850s, jeans were invented in San Francisco and popularised by Hollywood, thanks in large part to James Dean and Marlon Brando.
+'Start with Levi’s—they’re headquartered in San Francisco, after all,' says Bay Area blogger Stephanie Nguyen of Sunkissed Steph.
+'Opt for straight-leg jeans, shorts or an oversized jacket with some on-trend trainers, like classic black-and-white Vans.
+From there,' she says, 'layer in the cool factor with a statement top or different accessories, like a straw bag or cat's-eye sunglasses.'

-Many premium denim companies are based in California, including AG, Paige Denim, Citizens of Humanity, Mother Denim, Current/Elliott, 7 For All Mankind, and Joe’s Jeans, which has a brick-and-mortar store inside South Coast Plaza.
-Pair a cropped style with Beek sandals, SeaVees sneakers or Rothy’s ballet flats, which hail from Newport Beach, Santa Barbara, and San Francisco, respectively.
+Many premium denim companies are based in California, including AG, Paige Denim, Citizens of Humanity, Mother Denim, Current/Elliott, 7 For All Mankind and Joe’s Jeans, which has a physical store inside South Coast Plaza.
+Pair a cropped style with Beek sandals, SeaVees trainers or Rothy’s ballet flats, which hail from Newport Beach, Santa Barbara and San Francisco, respectively.

-“Californians love flowy tops and sneakers by day, but also like to add some glam at night with heeled sandals and layered necklaces,” says Simonds, who recommends Madison and Maxfield, two high-end clothing stores with locations in Los Angeles and Malibu.
-These are both good bets for accessories, too, with classic pieces from California jewelers, including Adina Reyter, Jennifer Meyer, and Lisa Eisner.
+'Californians love flowy tops and trainers by day, but also like to add some glam at night with heeled sandals and layered necklaces,' says Simonds, who recommends Madison and Maxfield, two upmarket clothing stores with locations in Los Angeles and Malibu.
+These are both good bets for accessories, too, with classic pieces from California jewellers, including Adina Reyter, Jennifer Meyer and Lisa Eisner.
 In San Diego, visit Dolcetti Boutique in the Gaslamp District for on-trend designs for both women and men, or, if you’re looking for something formal, visit Alexia María in La Jolla.
-Everyone from Gwen Stefani to Tori Kelly wear her show-stopping designs.
+Everyone from Gwen Stefani to Tori Kelly wears her showstopping designs.